Sales Interview Questions To Hire Sales Reps

 This purposefully vague and bland question is quite powerful.

-This open-ended question allows the candidate to discuss their strengths and weaknesses that might not be on their resume.
+This open-ended question allows the candidate to discuss their strengths and weaknesses that they might have skipped when writing a resume.
 Based on this answer, you may get to know your candidate’s character, ideals, and values.

 17. What sales metrics (KPIs) are you appraised at the end of the month?